Greasing the Groove - Ultimate Calisthenics Special Forces Training

 - Everyday working day (although strategic rest days are of paramount importance)

 - While using sub maximal loads (50- 80% of 1 RM)

 - Low repetitions (1-5 reps)

-- Long rest periods (15 minutes or more) between sets
+- Long rest periods ( a 15 minutes, but optimally far more) between sets

 GTG was introduced by Pavel Tatsouline.

 Pavel is a Russian strength coach.
 He served as the Physical Training Instructor for the Spetsnaz (Elite Soviet Special Forces).